A Case for the Resurrection of Christ—Part 2

 Continued from Part 1

-In Part 1 of this article, we established the reliability of the Greek text, the early dating of the creed in 1 Corinthians 15, and other corroborating factors (i.e., early, independent, and multiple historical attestations).
+In Part 1 of this article, we provided justification for the reliability of the Greek text, the early dating of the creed in 1 Corinthians 15, and put forward other corroborating factors (i.e., early, independent, and multiple historical attestations).
 Thus, I believe we have good reason to think that the four facts about the early Christians, as identified in Part 1 of this article, are true.
-The earliest Christians, some of whom may not have seen Jesus during his earthly ministry, believed that (1) Jesus died by crucifixion and was buried, (2) certain named individuals had experiences that led them to believe and proclaim that Jesus had risen from the dead, (3) key groups of people had experiences that led them to believe and proclaim that Jesus had risen from the dead, and (4) the risen Jesus appeared in bodily form.
+Namely, the earliest Christians, some of whom may not have personally witnessed Jesus during his earthly ministry, believed that (1) Jesus died by crucifixion and was buried, (2) certain named individuals had experiences that led them to believe and proclaim that Jesus had risen from the dead, (3) key groups of people had experiences that led them to believe and proclaim that Jesus had risen from the dead, and (4) testimonies of the risen Jesus affirmed that he appeared in bodily form.

 Hypotheses that Attempt to Explain the Purported Facts